 1926: The game-changing model came when Wilsdorf released the Oyster case.
 They marketed it as the world's first waterproof watch, a classic design with a fluted bezel and caseback.
 Not only is it protected from water, but dust and humidity as well.

-1945: The birth of the Datejust saw the first self-winding and water resistant chronometer wristwatch.
+1945: The birth of the Rolex Datejust saw the first self-winding and water resistant chronometer wristwatch.

 1985: Rolex was the first and only brand to use 904L stainless steel.
 While it is a more expensive material, it looks better, holds polish well, and will help the timepiece remain corrosion-resistant.

-A Rolex is like a Celebrity on the Red Carpet
+#3: A Rolex Is Like a Celebrity on the Red Carpet

-You definitely heard of Paul Newman’s infamous Rolex Daytona, the most expensive watch ever sold at auction for $17.8 million.
-But have you seen Steve McQueen’s Submariner?
-John F. Kennedy’s 18K yellow gold Day-Date?
-Roger Federer’s collection of Oyster Perpetuals?
+You have definitely heard of Paul Newman’s infamous Rolex Daytona, the most expensive watch ever sold at auction for $17.8 million.
+But have you seen Steve McQueen’s Rolex Submariner?
+John F. Kennedy’s 18K yellow gold Rolex Day-Date?
+Roger Federer’s collection of Rolex Oyster Perpetuals?

 Many famous figures throughout history have had a Rolex or two in their luxury watch collection.
 The brand has had its timepieces appear in more than 100 movies including Die Hard, Goodfellas, Ocean’s Thirteen, and Jaws.

-While the notorious spy James Bond is synonymous with Omega, the franchise began with Rolex Submariner watches.
+While the notorious spy James Bond is synonymous with Omega watches, the franchise began with Rolex Submariner watches.
 Sean Connery, the character’s originator, wore a Rolex Submariner (reference #6538) around his skilled wrists.

 The most impressive of the Rolex celebrities was the Rolex Submariner in 1973’s James Bond: Live and Let Die.
 Reference #5513 stole the scene when the fluted bezel acted as a saw to help Bond cut through the rope tied to his hands.
 In 2015, this timepiece sold for $245,000.

-I wonder if James Bond himself could get hold of the tightly held Rolex factories' secrets.
+James Bond himself might not even be able to get ahold of the tightly held Rolex factory’s secrets.
 Producing everything in-house allows the brand to be independent and incredibly efficient.
 The only component not produced in-house are synthetic sapphire crystals and some dial hands.
 With the way Rolex is growing, perhaps we will see in-house dial hands on all timepieces sooner than you think.

 Gemologists